sovaihub-lab/sovai-airgap-ai-starter-v0.2-ollama/README.md

 Avoid `internal: true` in the first working demo because the app needs to reach host Ollama.

-### Problem: Internet check fails because internet is still available
+### Problem: Internet check fails because the internet is still available

-The offline bootstrap intentionally checks that internet is disconnected.
+The offline bootstrap intentionally checks that the internet is disconnected.

 Disconnect Wi-Fi, unplug Ethernet, or disable VPN, then rerun: